Skip to main content

 Laozi's several phrases about beautiful words not being trustworthy — these must still wait for a future day to be put into practice.

-But the words about acting for others and not for oneself, yielding to others and not seeking precedence, shouldering the affairs of all under Heaven and all ages, embodying the Dao of Heaven in benefiting others without harming them — these are the exact medicine for today's ailment.
+But the words about living for others and not for oneself, giving to others and not seeking precedence, shouldering the affairs of all under Heaven and all ages, embodying the Dao of Heaven in benefiting others without harming them — these are the exact medicine for today's ailment.
 There is not a moment to lose.